melodyyangaws/sql-based-etl/README.md

 8.Check your job status and applications logs on the dashboard.
 ![](/images/3-argo-log.png)

-## Create or test Spark job in Jupyter Hub
+## Create / test Spark job in Jupyter notebook
 Apart from orchestrating Spark jobs with a declarative approach, we introduce a configuration-driven design for increasing data process productivity, by leveraging an open-source [data framework ARC](https://arc.tripl.ai/) for a SQL-centric ETL solution.
 We take considerations of the needs and expected skills from our customers in data, and accelerate their interaction with ETL practice in order to foster simplicity, while maximizing efficiency.

 1.Login to Jupyter Hub via a default username `sparkoneks` or your own one created during the dpeloyment.
 The default password is `supersecret!`

 ```
 $JHUB_URL=$(kubectl -n jupyter get ingress -o json | jq -r '.items[] | [.status.loadBalancer.ingress[0].hostname] | @tsv')
 $echo jupyter hub login: http://${JHUB_URL}:8000

 ```

-2.Start the default JupyterHub.
-Can use the larger dev environment to author your ETL job if you prefer.
+2.Start the default JupyterHub instance.
+Use the larger dev environment to author your ETL job if you prefer.

 ![](/images/3-jhub-login.png)